-All the characteristics that we now recognize as great qualities in coffee, such as high altitudes, nutrient-rich soil, adequate rainfall, warm days, and cool nights, have always been dominant factors in the Yirgacheffe area.
+All the characteristics that we recognize today as great qualities in coffee, such as high altitudes, nutrient-rich soil, adequate rainfall, warm days and cool nights, have always been dominant factors in the Yirgacheffe area.

 After a first selection in which the cherry is floated and visually checked, the overripe or damaged cherries are eliminated, the perfectly ripe ones move on to the next step of pulping.

 The parchment coffee ferments in water for 36-72 hours.
 During fermentation, the water is changed 3 times.

 After fermentation, the coffee is sent through a selection channel which at the same time washes the outside of the parchment from the residual mucilage and separates the seeds by density.